 Unfortunately, this paradigm-shifting suspension won't be available until 2009, when it will be offered on one or more high-end luxury cars.
 Until then, drivers will have to rely on the tried-and-true suspension methods that have smoothed out bumpy rides for centuries.

-For more information on car suspensions and related topics, check out the links on the next page.
+For more information on car suspensions and related topics, check out the links below.

 Related HowStuffWorks articles

 - "Bose suspension."
 Edmunds.com, Inside Line.
 Accessed April 26, 2005.

 - Clynes, Tom.
 2004 Better living through curiosity.
 Popular Science.
 December 3.

 - DiPietro, John.
 2004. http://www.edmunds.com/insideline/do/Features/articleId"